httpie/cli/README.rst

 --------------

 The default behaviour of automatically reading ``stdin`` is typically not desirable during non-interactive invocations.
-You most likely want use the ``--ignore-stdin`` option to disable it.
+You most likely want to use the ``--ignore-stdin`` option to disable it.

 It is a common gotcha that without this option HTTPie seemingly hangs.